-Any information relating to a child's medical conditions will be shared with relevant educators, volunteers and the Nominated Supervisor at the service.
-Educators will be briefed by the Nominated Supervisor on the specific health needs of each child.
+Any information relating to a child's medical conditions will be shared with relevant educators, volunteers and the family day care co-ordinator at the service.
+Educators will be briefed by the family day care co-ordinator on the specific health needs of each child.